List of Sewing Thread Used in Garment Manufacturing

-This type of thread is finished by caustic soda solution with tension.
-As a result, the entire fibres in the threads become round in shape and gain higher strength and brightness.
+This type of thread is finished by a caustic soda solution with tension.
+As a result, the entire fibers in the threads become round in shape and gain higher strength and brightness.

-Glaced cotton sewing thread is made by using surface coating on the soft cotton threads.
-As a result, the threads become stiff, smooth and increase the frictional resistance.
+Glazed cotton sewing thread is made by using a surface coating on the soft cotton threads.
+As a result, the threads become stiff, smooth, and increase the frictional resistance.

 6. Viscose thread:

-It may be made from continuous filament or staple fibres.
+It may be made from continuous filament or staple fibers.
 The strength and stability are comparatively less but more brighten.
-It has a limited use as a sewing thread but widely used in embroidery work.
+It has limited use as a sewing thread but is widely used in embroidery work.

 7. Polyester thread:

-These types of sewing thread are strong, low cost, good washing fastness and satisfactory elastic properties.
+These types of sewing thread are strong, low cost, good washing fastness, and satisfactory elastic properties.
 It can be washed up to 150°C without any shrinkage.
-It is widely used due to low cost.
-At present, polyester thread is widely used in the garments among the synthetic fibres sewing thread.
+It is widely used due to its low cost.
+At present, polyester thread is widely used in the garments among the synthetic fibers sewing thread.

 8. Nylon thread:

 Nylon sewing thread made from hexamethylene diamine and adipic acid.
-It has not a wide used due to high extensibility because it makes seam puckering after sewing due to shrinkage.
-These types of thread are used to sew knitted fabric, extensible seam and swimming wear.
+It has not widely used due to its high extensibility because it makes seam puckering after sewing due to shrinkage.
+These types of thread are used to sew knitted fabric, extensible seam, and swimming wear.

 9. Aramide thread:

-Aramide threads are not used as a large rate because of more expensive.
+Aramide threads are not used at a large rate because of more expensive.
 Aramide threads are used in special cases i.e. fire fighting garments.
 It is costly.
 Its commercial name is Nomex.

 10. PEFE thread:

-The using of PEFE sewing thread is limited due to the higher cost.
-It is used for protecting against flame, melt and chemical garments.
+The use of PEFE sewing thread is limited due to the higher cost.
+It is used for protecting against flame, melt, and chemical garments.